IanZhaoxinZhang/IanZhaoxinZhang.github.io/_pages/about.md

   - /about.html
 ---

-● I am a postdoctoral researcher in [Meredith Ecosystem Genomics Lab](https://www.laurameredith.com/), working at University of Arizona and Lawrence Berkeley National Laboratory since 2023.
+● I am a Postdoctoral Researcher in [Meredith Ecosystem Genomics Lab](https://www.laurameredith.com/), working at University of Arizona and Lawrence Berkeley National Laboratory since 2023.

 ● Prior to joining UArizona, I received my Ph.D. at the Hong Kong University of Science and Technology in 2023, supervised by [Prof. King Lun Yeung](https://www.kinglunyeung.net/) and [Prof. Joseph Kwan](https://www.hkust-gz.edu.cn/people/joseph-kai-cho-kwan/); and my Bachelor degree at Zhejiang University in 2017.